NAVIGATE THE BIBLE

 and the spies, seeing a man coming out of the town, said to him, “Please, show us how to get into the town and we will treat you well.”

-He showed them the way to the town and they killed
+He showed them the way to the town and they killed leftBracket symbolthe people ofrightBracket symbol the town with sword. leftBracket symbolAs covenantedrightBracket symbol, they released the man and his entire family.

-Then the man went to the land of the Hittites, built a town, and called it Luz – the name it is called up to this day
+Then the man went to the land of the Hittites, built a town, and called it Luz – the name it is called up to this day leftBracket symbolof writingrightBracket symbol.

-Manasseh did not drive out the inhabitants of Beth-she-an and her villages, Tanach and her villages, Dor and her villages, Iblean and her villages, and Megiddo and her villages.
+Manasseh did not drive out the inhabitants of Beth-she-an and her villages, Tanach and her villages, Dor and her villages, Ibleam and her villages, and Megiddo and her villages.
 Those Canaanites were hell-bent on staying in the land.

-Zebulum did not drive out the inhabitants of Kitron and Nahahol either; these Canaanites remained among them, however, as forced laborers.
+Zebulun did not drive out the inhabitants of Kitron and Nahahol either; these Canaanites remained among them, however, as forced laborers.

 Asher did not drive out the inhabitants of Accor, Zidon, Ahlab, Achzib, Helbah, Aphik and Rehob either;